Introduction to quantum groups: 6b. Circular variables

 \item The representation theory is definitely simpler, with the fusion rules being given by a ``free complexification'' of the Clebsch-Gordan rules, at any $N\geq2$.

-\item As for the complexification aspects, here the situation is extremely simple, with the passage $O_N^+\to U_N^+$ being a usual free complexification. \end{enumerate}
+\item As for the complexification aspects, here the situation is extremely simple, with the passage $O_N^+\to U_N^+$ being a free complexification. \end{enumerate}

+Obviously, some magic is going on here.
+Who would have imagined that, passed a few abstract things that can be learned, and we will learn indeed all this, the free quantum group $U_N^+$ is simpler than its classical counterpart $U_N$.
+This might suggest for instance that quantum mechanics might be simpler than classical mechanics.
+And isn't this crazy.
+But hey, read Arnold \cite{arn} first, and let me know if you find all that stuff simple.

-More in detail now, let us first discuss the character problematics for $U_N^+$, or rather the difficulties that appear here.
-We have the following theoretical result, to start with, coming from the general $C^*$-algebra theory developed in section 1 above:
+Back to work now, let us first discuss the character problematics for $U_N^+$, or rather the difficulties that appear here.
+We have the following theoretical result, to start with, coming from the general $C^*$-algebra theory developed in chapter 1 above:

 \begin{theorem} Given a $C^*$-algebra with a faithful trace $(A,tr)$, any normal variable,

 has a ``law'', which is by definition a complex probability measure $\mu\in\mathcal P(\mathbb C)$ satisfying:

 This law is unique, and is supported by the spectrum $\sigma(a)\subset\mathbb C$.
 In the non-normal case, $aa^*\neq a^*a$, such a law does not exist. \end{theorem}